Session Management Guide

 - Persistence: The

-loses all session data when the server process stops or restarts. - Scalability: Storing all sessions in a single server's memory does not scale horizontally across multiple server instances.
+InMemorySessionServiceloses all session data when the server process stops or restarts. - Scalability: Storing all sessions in a single server's memory does not scale horizontally across multiple server instances.

-would be required (e.g., using a database like Redis, PostgreSQL, or Firestore).
+For persistent and scalable session management, a different implementation of BaseSessionService would be required (e.g., using a database like Redis, PostgreSQL, or Firestore).